 Montana is home to more than 25 colleges and universities, including 16 that comprise the Montana University System (MUS).
 MUS enrolls nearly 50,000 learners statewide and includes schools within both the Montana State University and University of Montana networks.
 The state also makes two-year degrees and professional certificates available through its seven tribal colleges.
 For students seeking smaller schools for their computer science degree, Montana is home to private universities like Carroll College, Rocky Mountain College, and the University of Great Falls.

-In addition to campus-based programs that engage students in face-to-face instruction, some of the state’s schools also offer online programs in computer science.
-You can earn an online computer science degree in Montana from MUS, which boasts nearly 100 online programs and more than 700 online courses each semester.
-The ease, convenience, and affordability of online learning attract those who need to balance personal and professional demands with their academic pursuits.
+In addition to campus-based programs that engage students in face-to-face instruction, some of the state’s schools also offer robust online programs in computer science.
+You can earn an online computer science degree in Montana from an institution within the MUS, which boasts nearly 100 online programs and more than 700 online courses each semester.
+The ease, convenience, and affordability of online learning attracts those who need to balance personal and professional demands with their academic pursuits.

-Although Montana ranks 44th in the nation for population, nearly one third of its residents age 25 or older hold a bachelor’s degree according to recent U.S. Census Bureau data.
-So, despite its relatively small number of residents, Montana demonstrates an appreciation for higher education.
+Although Montana ranks 44th in the nation for population, nearly one-third of its residents age 25 or older hold a bachelor’s degree, according to recent Census Bureau data.
+Despite its relatively small number of residents, Montana demonstrates an appreciation for higher education.

 Computer Science Careers in Montana

 Careers in computer science and information technology are on the rise across the country.
 The BLS projects that employment in the field will grow 13% between 2016 and 2026, nearly twice as fast as the projected average growth of all occupations over that same time.
 This is largely due to the increased demand for expertise in cloud computing, information security, and gathering and securely storing data.